How to apply for your permit

-- Return the completed permit application form to Heidi Cyr email@example.com.
+- Request a permit application form from Heidi Cyr email@example.com.

 Apprentice class permit holders are required to have a General or Master class permittee as a sponsor.
 The mentoring between the sponsor and the apprentice is considered to be essential to enhance the knowledge and insure proper development of the apprentice's falconry skills.

 Examination questions emphasize the practical aspects and obligations of being a falconer.
 Knowledge of scientific names and obscure publications is not required.
 The examination determines your knowledge of raptor identification, natural history, care in captivity, falconry techniques, and laws and regulations.

 The examination has 100 multiple choice questions, and requires at least 80 correct answers to pass.

 - raptor identification and biology 25%

 An applicant who fails the examination must wait at least two weeks before retaking the exam.

 Facility and equipment inspection

 Before a falconry permit is issued, the raptor housing facilities and falconry equipment must be inspected and approved by a conservation officer or an agent of the commissioner.
 Also, an inspection may be necessary prior to permit renewal.